andersea/slurry/README.rst

    pip install slurry

-Slurry is tested on Python 3.6 or greater.
-For now, Slurry is Trio only.
-AnyIO_ support is not ruled out in the future.
+Slurry is tested on Python 3.6 or greater and requires the Trio_:: concurrency and IO library.

 License
 -------